Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

-However, the simple quadratic-in-temperature Fermi-liquid scaling only applies to a restricted class of collective deformations that have even parity.
-By contrast, odd-parity deformations are predicted to have {\em anomalously long} lifetimes that diverge as a quartic function of temperature, \mbox{$\tau_{\rm AN} \sim (T_F/T)^4$}.
+However, the simple quadratic-in-temperature FL scaling only applies to a restricted class of collective deformations that have even parity.
+By contrast, odd-parity deformations are predicted to have anomalously long lifetimes that diverge as a quartic function of temperature \mbox{$\tau_{\rm AN} \sim (T_F/T)^4$}.
 Here, odd and even parity refers to the components of the electron distribution function that are odd or even under momentum inversion, \mbox{${\bf p}\to -{\bf p}$}.
-This odd-even anomaly had been noted previously in the literature~\cite{laikhtman92,nilsson05, gurzhi95} but has only recently been quantified, analytically at low temperatures by~\textcite{ledwith17,ledwith19} and also numerically by~\textcite{hofmann23} for a parabolic dispersion.
-It exists generally in the presence of time-reversal symmetry where the electron dispersion is symmetric, \mbox{$\varepsilon({\bf p}) = \varepsilon(-{\bf p})$}, such that opposite-parity deformations do not mix.
-However, these exotic Fermi liquid features are still waiting for an experimental confirmation.
-Previous studies in non-topological materials suggest that odd-parity dynamics primarily impacts the transverse response, introducing additional transverse diffusive modes~\cite{hofmann22} and higher-derivative corrections to shear viscosity~\cite{ledwith19b}, but a practical measurement scheme that probes or even leverages long-lived odd-parity modes is currently lacking.
+This odd-even anomaly had been noted previously in the literature~\cite{laikhtman92,nilsson05, gurzhi95} but has only recently been quantified, analytically at low temperatures by~\textcite{ledwith17,ledwith19} and numerically by~\textcite{hofmann23,nilsson24} for a parabolic dispersion.
+Generally, the odd-even effect requires time-reversal symmetry, \mbox{$\varepsilon(\mathbf{p}) = \varepsilon(-\mathbf{p})$}, ensuring no mixing of opposite-parity deformations.
+Furthermore, it is independent of the specific electron interaction since the anomalous relaxation occurs via soft small-angle scattering \cite{ledwith17}.
+However, these exotic FL features are still waiting for an experimental confirmation.
+Authors of previous studies on nontopological materials have suggested that odd-parity dynamics primarily impacts the transverse response, introducing additional transverse diffusive modes~\cite{hofmann22} and higher-derivative corrections to shear viscosity~\cite{ledwith19b}, but a practical measurement scheme that probes long-lived odd-parity modes is currently lacking.

-In this Letter, we show that nonlinear thermoelectric transport in anisotropic and topological Fermi liquids is sensitive to electron interactions and is moreover significantly enhanced by the anomalously long-lived odd-parity features.
+In this letter, we show that nonlinear thermoelectric transport in anisotropic and topological Fermi liquids is sensitive to electron interactions and is moreover significantly enhanced by the anomalously long-lived odd-parity features.
 The key element of our proposal is that breaking spatial inversion symmetry \mbox{${\bf r}\to-{\bf r}$} induces topological transport related to the Berry curvature, which in time-reversal invariant systems has odd parity, \mbox{${\bm \Omega}({\bf p}) = -{\bm \Omega}(-{\bf p})$}~\cite{xiao10,girvin19}.
-A finite Berry curvature impacts the semiclassical quasiparticle dynamics as~\cite{Sundaram1999,xiao10}
+The Berry curvature impacts the semiclassical quasiparticle dynamics as~\cite{Sundaram1999,xiao10}